bke-daniel/next-llms-txt/README.md

 Think of it as a sitemap for AI - it tells language models what your website contains and where to find important information.

+The key difference is that `llms.txt` can point to markdown files that represent the content of a page, rather than the page itself.
+For example, for a page at `/services/consulting`, the `llms.txt` file can point to `/services/consulting.html.md`, which is a markdown representation of the page's content.
+This allows LLMs to get the raw text content of a page without having to parse HTML and JavaScript.

+This library handles all of this for you, including the automatic generation of these `.html.md` files.

 ## Features

 - ✨ **Auto-Discovery**: Automatically scan your Next.js app and generate llms.txt from your pages